 Over the years, we both dropped some quarters (well--dollars by then) into The Addams Family every time we came across one in the arcades.
-We always said we wanted to own one, but they were always VERY expensive, even at the arcade auctions.
+I always said I wanted to own one, but they were always VERY expensive, even at the arcade auctions.
 I figured the price would eventually go down.
-After all, the machine is now over twelve years old!
+After all, the machine was over 12 years old at the time!
 I figured wrong.

 The Addams Family is hailed by most all pinball enthusiasts as the best pinball machine ever designed.
 Operators love the machine because it still makes money in arcades to this day.
 Collectors love the machine because of the movie tie-in and because it's so frigging fun!
 There were over 22,000 machines produced--some in the original run in 1992, and more in a second run in 1994.
 Some of the 1994 machines were outfitted as "Gold Edition" collector's models.
 These machines had updated software (more sounds, more game play features), and lots of gold trim--legs, plunger, side art, and so on.